Explore Possible Futures. Quantify Uncertainty.

 LAYER 2

-Scenario Bias Layer
+Scenario Bias & Path Tilt

 Apply user-defined scenario overlays (Better Than Expected, As Planned, or Shock) with configurable sigma shifts and persistence for all KPIs.